padiketeku/EnvMonMod/EMM-Prac-6-Fire Regime.md

-Given you have fire frequency data, sites that are most often burnt would be helpful information for management.
+Given you have fire frequency data, knowing sites that are most often burnt would be a helpful information for management.
 Let's visualise sites that recorded plenty fires; darker pixels represent the highest fire frequency dates.